cdapio/hydrator-plugins/copybookreader-plugins/docs/CopyBookReader-batchsource.md

-# CopyBookReader plugin
+# CopybookReader plugin

 Description
 -----------
-This is a source plugin that would allow users to read and process mainframe files defined using COBOL Copy Book.
+This is a source plugin that would allow users to read and process mainframe files defined using COBOL Copybook.
 This is the basic first implementation.

 Use Case
 --------

-It’s basically used for reading flat file or dataset that is generated on a z/OS IBM mainframe based on a fixed length COBOL copybook.
+It's basically used for reading flat file or dataset that is generated on a z/OS IBM mainframe based on a fixed length COBOL Copybook.
 This will also work on AS/400 computers.
-So, if a customer has flat files on HDFS that can be parsed using simple COBOL copybook, then applying the copybook one is able to read the file and it’s fields easily.
+So, if a customer has flat files on HDFS that can be parsed using simple COBOL Copybook, then applying the Copybook one is able to read the file and it's fields easily.

 Properties
 ----------

-**copybookContents :** Contents of the COBOL copybook file which will contain the data structure User will have to paste the entire contents of the copybook file in the test area.
+**CopybookContents :** Contents of the COBOL Copybook file which will contain the data structure User will have to paste the entire contents of the Copybook file in the test area.
-The copybook contents should be in sync with the underlying binary data to be read.
+The Copybook contents should be in sync with the underlying binary data to be read.
-First implementation does not handle complex nested structures of COBOL copybook Also it does not handle Redefines or iterators in the structure
+First implementation does not handle complex nested structures of COBOL Copybook Also it does not handle Redefines or iterators in the structure

-**binaryFilePath   :** Complete path of the .bin to be read.This will be a fixed length binary format file,that matches the copybook.
+**binaryFilePath   :** Complete path of the .bin to be read.This will be a fixed length binary format file,that matches the Copybook.
 Supports compressed files - Native Compressed Codec

-**fileStructure    :** CopyBook file structure.
+**fileStructure    :** Copybook file structure.
 For the current implementation only fixed length flat files will be read. fixed length binary format is supported in the first implementation